LuBiBi98/all-band-radio-receiver-mini/README.md

 202301006 Update
 Upload our new Software Firmware for this radio - FW_ESP32S3_Radio_v231004.bin You might need a flash download tool published by 乐鑫科技(Espressif Systems) -- the manufactor of the radio's MCU chip, to install the fireware.
-The tool is all uploaded. - flash_download_tool_3.9.2_0.rar
+The tool is all uploaded.
+Download the tool: https://www.espressif.com/en/support/download/other-tools;